Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/server_config.md

 values that can be set when clicked on, and dark-green texts are settings that display more settings when clicked on.

+!!! note
     You can hover/click these texts by pressing the "t" key to open the chatbox, and using the mouse.

 ![tbm-server-edit info when hovered](tbm-server-edit-hover.png)